hteumeuleu/caniemail/_features/css-intrinsic-size.md

 notes_by_num: {
     "1": "Partial.
 Supports `min-content` and `fit-content` only.", "2": "Buggy. `width: min-content` acts as if `word-break: break-all` had been set on the element.", "3": "Partial.
-Not supported with non Gmail accounts."
+Not supported with non Google accounts."
 }
 ---